andrefz-dania/name-tracker/README.md

 ### Linux
 **Debian-based**
 Download the .deb file from releases and install it.

+**Fedora-based**
+Download the .rpm file from releases and install it.

 **All distros**
 Download the AppImage from releases, make it executable, then run it.